Contributor: Staff of Timberline Knolls Residential Treatment Center

 Addiction and substance use disorders are sadly stigmatized in a manner that overlooks countless individuals who may be struggling with these potentially fatal diseases.
-The reality is that addiction can affect a person regardless of their age, sex, gender, socioeconomic status, culture, ethnicity, religion and other factors.
+The reality is that addiction can affect a person regardless of their age, sex, gender, socioeconomic status, culture, ethnicity, religion, and other factors.
+But, addiction in the workplace affects both the employee and the employer.

 One facet of the addiction community that is sadly overlooked includes employees in the workforce who may appear to be high-functioning, often giving little indication of an addiction problem.
 The reality is that substance use disorders, including the national opioid addiction epidemic, is permeating countless businesses via its employees.